75 to 80 pc saplings planted in Delhi between 2016 and 2019 survived: Gopal Rai | Headlines

 Officials said the city government is also seeking to conduct an audit of tree transplantation exercises undertaken in the capital so far.

-Based on the third-party audit conducted by the FRI, it was earlier reported that the survival rate of saplings planted in Delhi between 2016 and 2019 was between 50 per cent and 75 per cent.
+Based on the third-party audit conducted by the FRI, it was earlier reported that the survival rate of saplings planted in Delhi from 2016 to 2019 was between 50 per cent and 75 per cent.

 Rai said it was a preliminary report and this is the final report.